 Sutton Coldfield`s channels in relation to the UHF TV band and the gain curves of the

-The two masts at Sutton Coldfield (the original mast is on the left).
+When Sutton Coldfield had two masts (the original mast is on the left).

 As part of the work required for DSO a 225m temporary mast was erected in the spring of 2009 so that work could proceed in raising the height of the original mast by 31m.
 Thus the mast will eventually be a total height of 271m.
-As of summer 2013 this second mast is in being dismantled.
+This second mast was dismantled from Summer 2013.

 Note, due to the new phenomenon of MUXICAL chairs you may experience problems with certain MUXES disappearing.
 First try rescanning your TV / set top box, do it manually if possible.
 If this fails to sort it check on transmitter work or call the reception advice phone numbers.